Judicial Procedures Reform Bill of 1937

 Roosevelt's legislative initiative ultimately failed.
 Henry F. Ashurst, the Democratic chair of the Senate Judiciary Committee, held up the bill by delaying hearings in the committee, saying, "No haste, no hurry, no waste, no worry—that is the motto of this committee."
 As a result of his delaying efforts, the bill was held in committee for 165 days, and opponents of the bill credited Ashurst as instrumental in its defeat.
 The bill was further undermined by the untimely death of its chief advocate in the U.S. Senate, Senate Majority Leader Joseph T. Robinson.
 Other reasons for its failure included members of Roosevelt's own Democratic Party believing the bill to be unconstitutional, with the Judiciary Committee ultimately releasing a scathing report calling it "a needless, futile and utterly dangerous abandonment of constitutional principle ... without precedent or justification".
 Contemporary observers broadly viewed Roosevelt's initiative as political maneuvering.
 Its failure exposed the limits of Roosevelt's abilities to push forward legislation through direct public appeal.
 Public perception of his efforts here was in stark contrast to the reception of his legislative efforts during his first term.
 Roosevelt ultimately prevailed in establishing a majority on the court friendly to his New Deal legislation, though some scholars view Roosevelt's victory as pyrrhic.
+Also, during the political fight over Roosevelt's proposed reforms to the Court, it started to uphold various New Deal and other policies.
+On March 29, 1937, it reversed its previous stance on the constitutionality of state minimum-wage laws for women, while also upholding the Railroad Labor Act, a revised Frazier-Lemke Farm Mortgage Moratorium Act and the Wagner Labor Relations Act.